dirkarnez/cw/README.md

 - [ ] Autocompletion
   - say typing "docker" will show all things related to docker
   - `.cw` scripts and their usage are not meant to be memorized
+  - fuzzy search on `.cw` script contents and tags

 ### Notes
 - Should not touch `%PATH%`, including this software
   - pin to taskbar is ok